PRACTICE DIRECTION 12J - CHILD ARRANGEMENTS & CONTACT ORDER: DOMESTIC VIOLENCE AND HARM

 (b) give particular consideration to the likely effect on the child, and on the care given to the child by the parent who has made the allegation of domestic violence, of any contact and any risk of harm, whether physical, emotional or psychological, which the child and that parent is likely to suffer as a consequence of making or declining to make an order.

 Where the court is considering whether to make an order for interim contact, it should in addition consider –

-(a) the arrangements required to ensure, as far as possible, that any risk of harm to the child is minimised and that the safety of the child and the parties is secured; and in particular –
+(a) the arrangements required to ensure, as far as possible, that any risk of harm to the child and the parent who is at any time caring for the child is minimised and that the safety of the child and the parties is secured; and in particular:

 (i) whether the contact should be supervised or supported, and if so, where and by whom; and